LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: Large-Scale Validation with Replicated Experiments

 \subsubsection{Benefits and Challenges of Metaverse Community Engagement}

-Surprisingly, the user community within the metaverse plays a crucial role in promoting experiments and sharing experiences.
-We observed that participants posted their involvement in LUIDA on social media, such as sharing selfies from the LUIDA Recruitment World, or introduced LUIDA to their friends in other Cluster worlds.
-Many highlighted the ease of participation, thereby supporting RQ3 from another aspect.
+The metaverse user community played an unexpected role in promoting experiments: participants shared selfies from LUIDA's Recruitment World on social media, or introduced LUIDA to their friends within Cluster.
+Many highlighted the ease of participation, supporting RQ3 from another aspect.
 Moreover, this community-driven promotion may have encouraged participants to engage more actively in the experiments, as the information was shared by people they know.
 This likely contributed to the low proportion of invalid or incomplete data, further reinforcing LUIDA's validity.

-However, while such casual sharing can be beneficial, it may inadvertently reveal experimental conditions, potentially challenging the validity of the experiments, although we did not find any post that revealed such details during the one-week public period.
-We argue that LUIDA should leverage this community-driven promotion while providing clear guidance to prevent users from disclosing sensitive details about any experiment running on LUIDA.
+However, such casual sharing can also risk revealing experimental conditions, potentially challenging the validity of the experiments; yet, no such disclosures were identified during the week our experiments were public.
+We recommend leveraging community-driven promotion while providing guidance to prevent disclosure of sensitive experimental details.